amamitpandey/tuts/Java/Java_tuts.md

 public static void main(String[] args) { int[] intArgs = new int[args.length]; for (int i : intArgs) { try { intArgs[i] = Integer.parseInt(args[i]); } catch (NumberFormatException e) { System.err.println("Failed trying to parse a non-numeric argument, " + args[i]); } } main(intArgs); } }

-# Can a constructor be made final in Java?
+### Can a constructor be made final in Java?
 No, by default constructor can’t be override. and final method cannot be overridden by any subclasses so there are no use of it.

-# Can a abstract method be made final in Java?
+### Can a abstract method be made final in Java?
 no, because final method or var cann't be override.

-# Can a constructor be made private in Java?
+### Can a constructor be made private in Java?
 Yes, to prevent use in subclass, can’t create instant from outsider class, use in design singleton pattern.

-# Type of polymorphism :
+### Type of polymorphism :
 Overloading : method name will same but params will differ, if there is any mistake it’s give run time error.
 Overriding : method signature, name, parameter will same, it can be overwritten.
 Give compile time error.

-# Loose coupling :

- In simple words, loose coupling means they are mostly independent.
-If the only knowledge that class A has about class B, is what class B has exposed through its interface, then class A and class B are said to be loosely coupled. ...
-The examples of Loose coupling are Interface,DI

-# Difference between Inversion of Control & Dependency Injection
+### Difference between Inversion of Control & Dependency Injenction

-These are patterns to achieve loose coupling in java programming
+Inversion of Control: is manage bean state to run the application with dependecy injenction use to archive loose coupling in java programming

-DI(Dependency Injection):
+### DI(Dependency Injection):
 Dependency injection is a pattern used to create instances of objects that other objects rely upon without knowing at compile time which class will be used to provide that functionality or simply the way of injecting properties to an object is called dependency injection.

 We have three types of Dependency injection